Get Free Shipping On Orders Over $200

 Copper Peptides in Dermatological Research: Mechanisms and Applications

 Copper peptide skin research has expanded significantly as scientists investigate the role of metal-peptide complexes in cutaneous biology.
 Among these compounds, GHK-Cu (glycyl-L-histidyl-L-lysine copper complex) has emerged as the most extensively studied copper peptide in dermatological research settings.
-From wound healing models to gene expression studies, copper peptide skin research continues to reveal complex interactions between trace metals, peptide signaling, and skin biology.
+From tissue remodeling models to gene expression studies, copper peptide skin research continues to reveal complex interactions between trace metals, peptide signaling, and skin biology.

 Aureum Peptides provides research-grade GHK-Cu at 99%+ purity with verified copper stoichiometry for dermatological research applications.